Taiko2k/Tauon/README.md

 # Tauon Music Box

 Tauon Music Box is a streamlined desktop music player for playback of local files.
 Playlist based and focused on user library management.
 Designed to have an easy to use, comfortable and compact user interface with minimal configuration.
-Inspired by various audio players such as AIMP3, foobar2000 and Ncmpcpp.
 Uses BASS audio library as backend.

 ### Features